adiwg/mdEditor-doc/getting-started.md

 ### How mdEditor stores information

 * mdEditor stores information on your local computer in your local browser cache.
 It’s a local storage cache, not your normal file cache.
 Clearing your browser cache will not clear your mdEditor records.
-* In mdEditor settings, you can clear storage cache, but this removes your information/entries.
+  > **Note**: In mdEditor settings, you can clear storage cache, but this removes your information/entries.

 ### Opening mdEditor